Shelby Clipp

 Read about my MA thesis

-I am a Ph.D student in the Department of Philosophy at the University of California, Irvine
+I am a PhD candidate in the Department of Philosophy at the University of California, Irvine.

 I work primarily at the intersection of philosophy of mind and epistemology.
-On the epistemology side, I am especially interested in how certain types of beliefs such as delusions, religious beliefs, and conspiracy theories differ from more prototypical beliefs.
-On the philosophy of mind side, I’m interested non-verdical perception as well as mental imagery (especially aphantasia).
-Although not my main area, I also have a soft-spot for modern philosophy, especially the work of Hume and Descartes.
+On the epistemology side, I am especially interested in how certain types of beliefs such as delusions, religious beliefs, and conspiracy theories differ from prototypical beliefs.
+On the philosophy of mind side, I’m interested non-veridical perception as well as mental imagery (especially aphantasia).
+In my dissertation, I am working on an account of delusions which centers on epistemic roles of imagination.
+Although it’s not my main area of research, I also have a strong interest in modern philosophy, especially the work of Descartes and Hume.

 Prior to coming to UCI, I received my MA in Philosophy at Georgia State University, where I was a Brains and Behavior Fellow.
 Before that, I received a B.S. in philosophy as well as a B.S. in Electronic Media & Film from Towson, University.